Structure preserving properties of higher order moment closures for TASEP: Introduction

 see e.g.~\cite[Chapter XVII]{Feller1968}.
 For~$i\neq j$ the entry~$a_{ij} \geq 0$ of the matrix~$A$ is given by the transition rate with which configuration~$j$ evolves into configuration~$i$.
 The entries $a_{ii}=-\sum_{j\neq i} a_{ji}$ on the diagonal are negative, cumulating all the transition rates for leaving configuration~$i$.
 Hence the column sums of matrix~$A$ are all equal to~$0$ which is also equivalent to the conservation of total probability $\sum_i z_i \equiv 1$.
 Depicting the configurations as nodes and the possible transitions as directed weighted edges we obtain a connected flow graph which is illustrated in Figure~\ref{state_ev_3}.

 The dimension of the master equation grows exponentially with~$n$ and therefore solving the master equation numerically is infeasible even for moderate lattice size~$n$, since it is computationally too expensive.
-The question of how to reduce the dimensionality of such systems effectively is not new and the method we use falls into the class of \textit{Moment Closures} according to the classification of the survey~\cite{Kuehn2016}.
-In the classification of this review the method we use here falls into the class of {\em microscopic closures}.
-These have been used, e.g., in the context of epidemiological models~\cite{Kiss2017-cw}, where in some cases they yield exact rather than merely approximating closures, or to random sequential absorption~\cite{PhysRevA.45.8358}, where the idea of overlapping approximations for arbitrary order already appears.
+The question of how to reduce the dimensionality of such systems effectively is not new {and different kinds of {\em moment closure} methods have been introduced to address this issue, see e.g.~the survey~\cite{Kuehn2016}, and~\cite{Zhang2016-ro} for yet another powerful method.
+Our approach uses a selection of moments that represents the marginal distributions of occupation configurations for connected sub-lattices of length $\leq m$.} In the classification of~\cite{Kuehn2016}, the method we use here falls into the class of {\em microscopic closures} {that are well suited to preserve the local character of interactions of~TASEP that occur only between neighboring lattice sites.} Microscopic closures have been used, e.g., in the context of epidemiological models~\cite{Kiss2017-cw}, where in some cases they yield exact rather than merely approximating closures, or to random sequential absorption~\cite{PhysRevA.45.8358}, where the idea of overlapping approximations for arbitrary order already appears.
 In the context of~TASEP, such approximations were used in~\cite{Pelizzola2017-ox} for order $m=2$ and $3$.
-In the paper~\cite{PKMG24}, building on the derivation of the ODE system explained in \cite{DerE97} (see also \cite{Blythe2007}), we provide a description of this system for arbitrary chain length that is the starting point for our analysis.
-Let us briefly recall what is involved.
+In the paper~\cite{PKMG24}, building on the derivation of the ODE system explained in \cite{DerE97} (see also \cite{Blythe2007}), we provide a description of this system for arbitrary order $m$ that is the starting point for our analysis. {The main goal of the present paper is to show that the closures defined in~\cite{PKMG24} preserve important structural properties of the master equation, in particular the probabilistic interpretation of the master equation.} Let us briefly recall what is involved.

 We start with an example that is important in many applications~\cite{PZMT14}.
 Suppose we are only interested in the evolution of the \emph{production rate}, defined as the expected value of the flux of particles leaving the lattice.
 In the case of ribosome flow, it gives information about the expected number of unfolded proteins being produced by ribosomes scanning an~mRNA molecule.
 It can be computed as the product of the occupation probability of the rightmost site in the lattice and the jump rate~$\beta$ with which particles leave the lattice.
 In terms of the vector~$z$ it can be expressed as